This article showcases some of the excellent Maui native applications that come as default in Nitrux OS Linux distribution.

-However, you can not annotate with arrows or add any texts into the image.
+However, you can not annotate with arrows or add any text to the image.

 Installing these Maui applications

 All these applications come pre-loaded in Nitrux Linux distribution.
-However, if you like to install these in Ubuntu or Fedora-based systems, you can go ahead and use the AppImage standalone executables from the below link.
-After download, make the file executable and run.
+However, if you like to install these in Ubuntu or Fedora-based systems, you can use the AppImage standalone executables from the below link.
+After downloading, make the file executable and run.

 Note: If you are using Android mobile phones, you can also find the official .apk files in the same path mentioned below!